 Fathers are important in children's lives, and when they are not present, there is a gap.
 As then-candidate Barack Obama said in a sermon he delivered on Father's Day in 2008: "If we are honest with ourselves, we'll admit that what too many fathers also are is missing -- missing from too many lives and too many homes.
 They have abandoned their responsibilities, acting like boys instead of men.
 And the foundations of our families are weaker because of it.

 As children get older, the physical demands of parenting may lessen, but the mental and emotional involvement becomes greater.
 Good parents must bear in mind that their children are there not to live for them or to achieve dreams that they could not achieve but to live their own lives and follow their own dreams.
-As parents, we become encouragers and cheerleaders.
+As parents, we become encouragers and cheerleaders rather than decision makers.

-My dad, the former speaker of the House, has taught me a lot -- about everything from perseverance (he didn't give up after losing his first two campaigns) to the value of communication (he has written numerous books and appeared on television thousands of times).
+This year, I am also able to spend time with my father, Newt Gingrich.
+My dad, the former speaker of the House, has taught me a lot -- about everything from perseverance (he didn't give up after losing his first two campaigns) to the value of communication (he has written numerous books and appeared on TV thousands of times).
 He's championed the value of hard work, persistence, lifelong learning and continually adapting to new environments while focusing on opportunities.
-And at 75, he's incredibly active and curious about history.
-As a family, we hiked for miles yesterday over the ruins of Pompeii.
+And at 79, he's incredibly active and curious about history.

 This Father's Day, I am grateful to be with two special men whose parenting skills have had -- and continue to have -- a huge impact on others.